plooploops/kv-function-apps/Scenarios-Read-Me/README-eh-az-function-kv.md

 az functionapp identity assign --name myfunctionapp --resource-group myResourceGroup
 ```

-We can then get a service principal for the function app, and then grant access to a key vault to that service principal.
+We can then get a service principal, which in this case is a managed identity for the function app, and then grant access to a key vault to that service principal.
 We'll then add a secret in key vault to use later.

 ```powershell
 #get service principal ID attached to function app